Moka Eva

 Step 1

-The recruiter starts by entering a job description.
-The AI extracts requirements and generates a structured hiring doc.
+Recruiters start by entering a job description.
+AI extracts requirements and generates a structured hiring brief.
+This raised two design questions: how should recruiters refine AI output, and what format works best?

 Step 2